 Fair values were primarily determined by discounting the expected future cash flows, generally over a term of 10 years, including a terminal value based on the application of a capitalization rate to estimated year 11 cash flows.
 The Trust measures its income-producing properties and properties under development using valuations prepared by management.
 The Trust does not measure its investment properties based on valuations prepared by external appraisers but uses such appraisals as data points, together with other external market information accumulated by management, in arriving at its own conclusions on values.
-The key valuation metrics for Granite's investment properties are summarized in note 4 to the audited combined financial statements for the year ended December 31, 2014.
+There has been no change in the valuation methodology used during the year.
+The key valuation metrics for Granite's investment properties are summarized in note 4 to the audited combined financial statements for the year ended December 31, 2015.

-At December 31, 2014, Granite had one active improvement project in Canada and two expansion projects at income-producing properties in Austria.
-The total estimated cost of these projects is approximately \$9.4 million of which \$5.6 million had been spent as at December 31, 2014 with the remaining cost to be funded during the first half of 2015 using cash from operations.
+At December 31, 2015, Granite had eight active improvement projects in Canada, the United States and Austria.
+The total estimated cost of these projects is approximately \$2.2 million of which \$0.7 million had been spent as at December 31, 2015.
+The remaining project costs will be funded during the first half of 2016 using cash from operations.
+In addition, during the year ended December 31, 2015, a tenant in the Netherlands completed improvements to an income-producing property.
+These property improvements have been funded by restricted cash held in escrow of \$4.3 million, which was acquired with the property in 2013.